danielsaidi/website_danielsaidi/collections/_posts/2024/2024-04-14-creating-custom-environment-values-in-swiftui.md

 }
 ```

-We can now extend the native `EnvironmentValues` type with a getter and a setter that uses this key information to get and set values for any `EnvironmentValue`:
+We can then extend the native `EnvironmentValues` type with a getter and a setter that uses this key information to get and set values for any `EnvironmentValue`:

 ```swift
 extension EnvironmentValues {